zack-bitcoin/amoveo-docs/other_blockchains/Feb_2020_defi_hack.md

 Amoveo Defi Security
 ===========

 We at Amoveo have always taken security very seriously.
-[We created a superior definition security that almost no projects manage to meet](/basics/trust_theory.md)
+[We created a superior definition of security that almost no projects manage to meet](/basics/trust_theory.md)
 We care so much about security, it is bordering on paranoia.
 There has been doubts as to whether such a high level of security is needed.

 Recently several defi systems on Ethereum have been hacked https://decrypt.co/19612/how-a-genius-hacker-made-350000-exploiting-defi